Litestar library documentation#

 pip install litestar[jinja]

-Standard Installation (includes CLI and Jinja templating):
+Standard Installation (includes Uvicorn and Jinja2 templating):

 pip install litestar[standard]